Things to do at Christmas in London

 Did you know that Londoners used to skate on the Thames in winter when it froze over?
 It’s been a long time since that happened but that doesn’t mean that you can’t skate in the city today.

-• Skate West End is open from November 4th, 2023 to January 1st, 2024.
+• It is open from 1st November 2025 to 4th January 2026.

 Christmas at Kew